Getting Started Edit

 which are distributed with the SDK.
 You should change the value of

-of the Merchi store that the order should
+$domain to reflect the id of the Merchi store that the order should

 be placed with.